ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 ## Layers and masks

-GIMP now ships with two groups of blending modes: legacy (perceptual) and default (linear).
+GIMP now ships with two groups of blending modes: legacy (perceptual, mostly to make old XCF files look exactly as before) and default (mostly linear).

 New blend modes are: